raul23/search-ebooks/README.rst

   Of the total eight PDF files, two are files that contain only
-  images: *Les Misérables by Victor Hugo.pdf* and *The Republic by Plato.pdf*. which both consist of only two images for testing purposes.
+  images: *Les Misérables by Victor Hugo.pdf* and *The Republic by Plato.pdf* which both consist of only two images for testing purposes.

 Search ebooks whose filenames satisfy a given pattern